l3p-cv/lost_ootb_pipes/README.md

 ## two_stage
 ### Description
 This pipeline represents a two stage annotation process.
 In a first stage bbox annotations are collected and in the second stage this bboxes will be labeled by MIA.

+## mia_sia
+### Description
+In first stage use MIA to sort out images that are not of interest (e.g. empty images).
+In second stage annotate the selected images from stage one with SIA.